2018 proposed sale of ML&P to Chugach Electric

 In addition to exploring the opportunities with Chugach, other entities expressed interest in ML&P. Following an in-depth review and an independent analysis of the market value of ML&P, on Dec.
 21, 2017, Mayor Berkowitz announced that he would ask voters to approve the sale of ML&P to Chugach in the April 2018 election.

 During the month of January 2018, the Anchorage Assembly heard public testimony on the proposed sale of ML&P to Chugach.
 At the Jan.
 23 meeting, the Assembly voted to include the proposed sale on the April 2018 ballot.

-Now that the proposed sale of ML&P has been approved by voters, the Municipality and Chugach will negotiate the specific terms of a contract governing the sale.
+Now that the proposed sale of ML&P has been approved by voters, the Municipality and Chugach will negotiate the specific terms of a contract governing the sale (see draft documents below, prepared in October 2018).
 The contract will come back to the Assembly for review, and must be approved by the Assembly via ordinance before the end of 2018 for the sale to proceed.
 Further approval of the contract by the Chugach Electric Board of Directors and the Regulatory Commission of Alaska (RCA) will also be required before the sale closes.
 It will likely take about 18 months to complete the sale.

 Proposed sale information: